 Over the years I have taught a variety of graduate and undergraduate courses in history, religious studies, and public policy.
 I have also taught versions of the “classic texts” courses at Columbia University and the University of Chicago.
 I’ve collected here the most recent versions of all of my syllabi, both for the interest of potential students and for other teachers to reference (teaching resources should, I think, generally be made public, and if any other teachers have questions about the syllabus or any of the assignments, feel free to write).

-Human Rights and Genocide (undergraduate lecture, last taught Spring 16)
+Human Rights and Genocide (undergraduate lecture)

-Twentieth Century Europe (undergraduate lecture, last taught Fall 15)
+Twentieth Century Europe (undergraduate lecture)

 The Global Sixties: Race, Sex, Revolution (introductory undergraduate seminar)